 If you have some old or fermented preserve don’t be too fast to get rid of it.
 You can give a second life to this product by making moonshine from preserve following this simple recipe.
 You’ll be able to make a perfect wash, which then can be distilled to make fragrant moonshine with a fruity aroma.
-Even beginners can handle this recipe.
+Even beginners can handle this recipe with easy.

 - Water – 30 liters